-Cleaning the oceans isn’t easy.
-But by carefully scaling up and working together with world-renown offshore companies (such as SBM Offshore, Heerema and Boskalis) and institutes (including IMARES, Deltares and MARIN), we believe initiating the cleanup by 2020 is achievable.
+By scaling up, researching and working together with world-renowed offshore companies (such as Boskalis, SBM Offshore and Heerema) and instititues (including IMARES, Deltares and MARIN), we believe initiating the cleanup by mid-2018 is achievable.